 11) Abbey Road – Don’t forget to be a Beatle for a day and cross Abbey Road.
 It’s free and a lot of fun.
 Here’s information on how to cross Abbey Road.

-Do you have any suggestions for other free things in London?
+What are your suggestions for other free things to do in London?